toneman77/toneman77.github.io/how-to-register.md

 Add zbot as a friend on LINE, PM zbot and say:
 >register **user_id** **api_key**

+(use your user_id and api_key)

-**If** zbot does not reply with a text "please update guild" then there is somethin wrong.
+**If zbot does not reply** with a text "please update guild" then there is somethin wrong.
 Check if username and password are correct.

 (keep reading)
-## what is "user_id" and how do I get it?
+## what is "user_id"?
 User ID is your in-game player ID.
 You can see it when you log into AT and click on your profile.

 ## What is api_key?

 Every AT account is given a token (api key).
 This token acts like a signature when speaking to AT servers.
-If your user id and api key show up at AT servers, AT knows it's you and can answer requests.
+If your user id and api key show up at AT servers, AT knows it's you and can answer requests (aka play the game).

 ## How do I get this stuff?